Philippine revolts against Spain: Novales Revolt (1823)

-Andrés Novales later grew discontented with the way Spanish authorities treated the Criollo people (Ethnic Spaniards born in the colonies) and the Latin-American soldiers (Mestizos and Native Americans) stationed in the Philippines (Suspected of supporting revolts due to the Latin American Wars of Independence).
-His discontentment climaxed when peninsulares (Pure Spaniards born in Spain) were shipped to the Philippines to replace Criollo and Latin American officers suspected of rebellion.
-He found the sympathy of many Criollos, including Luis Rodriguez Varela, the Conde Filipino.
-As punishment to the rising sense of discontentment, many military officers and public officials were exiled.
-One of them was Novales, who was exiled to Mindanao to fight the Moro.
-However, Novales was not stopped to secretly return to Manila.
-On the night of June 1, 1823, Novales along with a certain sub-lieutenant Ruiz and other subordinates in the King's Regiment, which was composed mainly of Mexicans with a sprinkling of Creoles and mestizos from the now independent nations of Colombia, Venezuela, Peru, Chile, Argentina and Costa Rica, went out to start a revolt.
-Along with 800 Indigenous natives in which his sergeants recruited, they seized the royal palace (palacio del gobernador), the Manila Cathedral, the city's cabildo (city hall) and other important government buildings in Intramuros.
-Failing to find governor general Juan Antonio Martínez, they killed the lieutenant governor and former governor general, Mariano Fernandez de Folgueras.
-Folgueras was the one that suggested Spain to replace Creole officers with peninsulars.
-The soldiers shouted, "Long live the Emperor Novales!"
-(Viva el Emperador Novales).
+Andrés Novales, a Filipino captain in the Spanish Army, grew discontented with the way Spanish authorities treated the criollos and the mestizo soldiers stationed in the Philippines (suspected of supporting revolts after the Latin American Wars of Independence).
+His discontentment climaxed when peninsulares arrived at the Philippines to replace officers suspected of rebellion.
+He found the sympathy of many criollos, including Filipino nationalist Luis Rodríguez-Varela.
+As punishment for the rising sense of discontentment, many military officers and public officials were exiled.
+One of them was Novales, exiled to Mindanao to fight the Moros.

+However, Novales secretly returned to Manila.
+On the night of June 1, 1823, he along with some subordinates in the King's Regiment, composed mainly of Mexicans with some creoles and mestizos from the now independent nations of Colombia, Venezuela, Peru, Chile, Argentina and Costa Rica, started a revolt.
+Along with 800 indigenous natives in which his sergeants recruited, they seized the royal palace, the Manila Cathedral, the city's cabildo (city hall), and other important government buildings in Intramuros.

+Failing to find Governor-General Juan Antonio Martínez, the rebels killed the lieutenant governor and former governor-general, Mariano Fernandez de Folgueras.
+Folgueras had suggested that Spain replace criollo officers with peninsulares.
+The rebels shouted Viva el Emperador Novales, "Long live the Emperor Novales!".
 Surprisingly, the townsfolk followed Novales and his troops as they marched into Manila.
-They eventually failed to seize Fort Santiago because Andrés' brother Mariano, who commanded the citadel, refused to open its gates.
-Authorities rushed soldiers to the fort upon learning that it was still holding out against the rebels.
-Novales himself was caught hiding under the Puerta Real by Spanish soldiers.
+They eventually failed to seize Fort Santiago because Andrés' brother Mariano, commanding the citadel, refused to open its gates.
+Spanish authorities rushed soldiers to the fort and caught Novales hiding under the Puerta Real.

-At 5:00 pm of June 2, Novales, Ruiz, and 21 sergeants were executed by firing squad in a garden near Puerta del Postigo.
+At 5:00 pm on June 2, Novales and 21 sergeants were executed by firing squad in a garden near Puerta del Postigo.
 In his last minutes, Novales declared that he and his comrades shall set an example of fighting for freedom.
-Mariano was initially to be executed as well for being Andrés' brother, but the crowd pleaded for his freedom with the argument that he had saved the government from being overthrown.
-Mariano received a monthly pension of ₱14, but went mad after the execution.
+Mariano was initially to be executed for being Andrés' brother, but the crowd pleaded for his freedom with the argument that he had saved the government from being overthrown.
+Mariano received a monthly pension of ₱14 but went mad after the execution.